Simple2B/Naples-GW-Back/GODADDY_DOMAIN_SETUP.md

 8. Review your order under My Items and click Complete Purchase.
    Consider registering your domain name for a longer term to save money in the long run and prevent accidental domain expiration.

+Go to your GoDaddy product page.
+Under Web Hosting, next to the Linux Hosting https://www.godaddy.com/uk-ua/%D1%85%D0%BE%D1%81%D1%82%D0%B8%D0%BD%D0%B3/%D0%B2%D0%B5%D0%B1-%D1%85%D0%BE%D1%81%D1%82%D0%B8%D0%BD%D0%B3#compare  account you want to set up, click Set up.
+Complete the on-screen fields, and then click Finish .
+We'll ask you which of your domains you want to associate with the account as your primary domain.

 ## Find DNS Management or Name Server Settings

 Under Domains, you’ll see a list of domain names you’ve purchased from GoDaddy.
 Select the domain name you’d like to connect to your hosting account and click Manage.